Sweet 16 – part one

 Again, we waited.

 I have a passion for birth stories.
-I love hearing the experience that other women have gone through.
+I love hearing about the experiences that other women have gone through.
 I think it’s important that we support each other through this process, whether it is natural birth, C-section, home birth, hospital birth, birth centers, the grief of miscarriages, the experience of abortion, menopause, hysterectomies, first periods, and every other aspect of our reproductive rights and experiences.
-I wish to add the stories of other women to honor the collective experience and help us to learn from and honor each other.
+I would love to add the stories of other women to honor the collective experience and help us to learn from and honor each other.

 Are you interested in telling your birth story?
-Are you interested in sharing the experiences you have around reproduction, from your first period to menopause and everything in-between?
+Are you interested in sharing the experiences you have around reproduction, from your first period to menopause and everything in between?
 Please contact me at firstname.lastname@example.org and title “Birth Stories” in the subject line.
-I will happily share your biography through the blog and whatever you happen to be working on.